 Entities Operating in the Twelve Regions

-To understand the complex landscape of Alaska Native representation, its important to learn the differences between Alaska Native corporations, Alaska Native regional non-profit organizations, and federally recognized tribes.
+To understand the complex landscape of Alaska Native representation, it is important to learn the differences between Alaska Native corporations, Alaska Native regional non-profit organizations, and tribes.

-Similar to Lower 48, federally recognized tribes in Alaska possess a government-to-government relationship with the federal government.
-However, the federally recognized tribes located in Alaska do not have a land base (e.g. reservations).
+Tribes located in Alaska do not have a land base (e.g. reservations).
 Through ANCSA, Alaska Native corporations hold title to roughly 44 million acres of land held in private corporate ownership.
-Because land ownership and the government-to-government relationship are held by two different and distinct entities that represent Alaska Native people, the differences in Alaska are magnified when compared to the Lower 48 Tribes.
+Because land ownership and the governmental relationship are held by two different and distinct entities that represent Alaska Native people, the differences in Alaska are magnified when compared to Lower 48 tribes.

 Alaska Native Regional Corporations